This Creamy Chicken Pot Pie Soup is made without canned soup from scratch using simple ingredients I bet you already have in your pantry!

 - Do Not let the soup come to a rolling boil once you’ve added the cream.
 This can cause the cream to split.

-- “Split” is the term used for dairy when it curdles and separates into curds and weigh.
+- “Split” is the term used for dairy when it curdles and separates into curds and whey.

 Hi!!
 Unfortunately the only cream I have is half and half.
 Would that work instead?
 Thank you!!